1 Part Course |

 Introduction and Context

-• Welcome, objectives, and assumptions of basic crypto/blockchain knowledge
+• Digital assets training begins with a warm welcome, course objectives, and assumptions of basic crypto/blockchain knowledge

 • Overview of digital assets' growth in banking, financial services, and the legal profession